vmware-archive/kube-prod-runtime/docs/quickstart-gke.md

   ```bash
   gcloud dns managed-zones delete ${GCLOUD_DNS_ZONE_NAME}
   ```

-If the previous command fails is because of some records still exists in ${GCLOUD_DNS_ZONE_NAME}.
-You should remove them manually.
+If the previous command fails because of some records still extant in the `${GCLOUD_DNS_ZONE_NAME}`, remove them manually and try again.

 ### Step 3: Delete Service account and IAM profile